Download Full Text (4.4 MB)

 European History | History | Military History

 Largent, Willard, "RAF Wings Over Florida: Memories of World War II British Air Cadets" (2000).
 Purdue University Press Books.
-Book 9.
+9.